jakoch/php-wasm-devbox/playground/readme.md

 - [x] Publish playground on Github Pages: https://jakoch.github.io/php-wasm-devbox/
 - [x] Status bar: display Ln:x, Col:y of the cursor and content size in bytes at the bottom of the editor
 - [x] display the "auto run" interval, with run button flash exec indication on the UI; auto_run_interval is a constant.
+- [x] Status bar font size controls: decrease/increase font size of editor (small/big A icons) and keyboard shortcuts Ctrl + "+" and Ctrl + "-"
+- [x] provide "docs" panel underneath code editor panel to list the php functions used with a link to the php manual